 Although South Africa shares a common history and many cultural similarities with Canada, Australia, New Zealand and the United Kingdom, it is unfortunate (yet clear) that in terms of socio-economic analysis, a free movement initiative between the CANZUK area and South Africa would not only strain the economic stability of those countries, but would likely result in the free movement initiative failing.
 Other observations from the aforementioned statistics regarding South Africa, India, Jamaica, Pakistan and the Bahamas include;

 - English speakers (population): high numbers in the CANZUK area, but numbers are either low or not recorded within the 5 additional countries for consideration.
 This means assimilation would be very difficult for citizens who do not speak English, and difficult for CANZUK citizens to assimilate into such non-English speaking countries;

 - Life expectancy from birth: above 80 years in each CANZUK country, but considerably lower in the other 5 countries mentioned.
 This potentially implies differing lifestyle choices and lower health awareness, which could in turn place increased strain on CANZUK healthcare systems;

-- Population: with Pakistan’s population being over 6 times that of the CANZUK average, and India’s being nearly 40 times that of the CANZUK average, a free movement initiative with these countries could see a large scale migration of citizens to the CANZUK area, placing a huge strain on the infrastructures of all economies involved;
+- Population: with Pakistan’s population being over 6 times that of the CANZUK countries combined, and India’s being nearly 40 times that of the CANZUK countries combined, a free movement initiative with these countries could see a large scale migration of citizens to the CANZUK area, placing a huge strain on the infrastructures of all economies involved;

 - GDP per capita: considerably higher in the CANZUK area than the other countries, meaning citizens from other countries would likely migrate to the CANZUK area for higher income prospects and quality of life, and not enough CANZUK citizens would be willing to relocate to other countries for lower income jobs, especially with considerably higher inflation rates;